grab-a-byte/blog/src/12-int-parser-challenge.md

 ## Putting it all together

 Finally, we need to put them all together to find our actual final number.
 In the case of our example, we can simply add them all together into a final variable.
-This can be done with a for loop or a more functional concept.
+This can be done with a for loop or a more functional concept (e.g. fold).
 An example of this code would be:

 ```java
 void main() {